Parole Review & Application

 - The inmate’s plans for the future outside of prison

 - The inmate’s explanation of how they will manage challenges

 - The inmate’s criminal history and likelihood that they will commit new offenses

-How the Date for First Parole Review Is Calculated as of September 2015:
+How the Date for First Parole Review is Calculated

 The laws that were in effect when the offense was committed determine a person’s eligibility for parole and mandatory supervision.
 Time in custody or county jail is credited to the person’s sentence.
 It is included in establishing the date of eligibility for the first parole review.